rapid7/metasploit-framework/documentation/modules/auxiliary/gather/chrome_debugger.md

 # Chrome Debugger Arbitary File Read / Abitrary Web Request Auxiliary Module

-This module takes advantage of misconfigured headless chrome sessions and either retrieves a specifiedfile off the remote file system, or makes a web request from the remote machine.
+This module takes advantage of misconfigured headless chrome sessions and either retrieves a specified file off the remote file system, or makes a web request from the remote machine.

 ## Headless Chrome Sessions